o-jasper/c3d-go/README.md

 Now, grab c3d-go: `go get github.com/project-douglas/c3d-go`.
 That will install it.
 If you make changes and want to re-install, just hit `go install` in the c3d-go repo.
 Run it with `c3d-go`, or `$GOPATH/bin/c3d-go` if you must.

+## Notes

+We're using a custom blockchain with two addresses and lots of funds in each.
+The keys are in `keys.txt` and both are loaded.
+A simple way to get everyone funds for now is to create a new address, use one of the genesis keys to send yourself some funds, and go from there.
+This will all be automated soon

+Also, you can kill transmission with `c3d-go --killTransmission`.
+I decided that might be convenient.

 ## Features